NathanFaught/SQLLog/README.md

 This is a command line tool used to "redirect" ArcGIS for Server logging to SQL Server for permanent storage and further analysis.
 The "redirect" is actually a parsing of the new ArcGIS for Server logs API for 10.1/10.2.

 The tool will query the logs using the REST API and push rows to a SQL Server 2008 (or newer) database.
-From the database you can then analyse the log data and generate reports on things like map statistics.
+From the database you can then analyze the log data and generate reports on things like map statistics.
 The create table script is included in the zip file.

 The idea is to set the tool up using the Windows Task Scheduler and have it run every 24 hours.
 This will then build up a picture of whats happening on your server.